Keeping Us Digitally Connected During the COVID-19 Crisis

-Operators are also keeping available Wi-Fi hot spots where possible and waiving disconnections where inability to pay is linked to COVID-19.
-In the U.S., for example, several carriers are following the pledge from the Federal Communications Commission to “Keep Americans Connected” in public-private partnership.
+Operators are also keeping available Wi-Fi hot spots where possible and waiving disconnections where the inability to pay is linked to COVID-19.
+In the U.S., for example, several carriers are following the pledge from the Federal Communications Commission to “Keep Americans Connected” in public-private partnerships.

 The disruptions worldwide lead to more calls and chats to customer care and the contact center, the need for additional bandwidth at home, etc. A prime area of successful automation deployment is in the contact center with Digital Workers working alongside human workers to handle repetitive manual tasks and dramatically reduce call time.